vitalets/playwright-bdd/docs/writing-steps/hooks.md

 });
 ```

-For other options please see [BeforeWorker / BeforeAll](#beforeworker-beforeall) section.
+All options and behavior are similar to [BeforeWorker / BeforeAll](#beforeworker-beforeall).

 ## BeforeScenario / Before